Sleeping in Airports

 Security & Safety

 The airport only allows sleeping inside the terminal at night when flights are not operating – which means during the day, you may asked to move or wake up if you’re sprawled out on the benches.
 If you stay overnight, security guards begin nightly rounds at midnight, checking for ID and boarding passes.
-If you don’t have a pass, you must leave the airport until it re-opens at 4:00 AM.
+If you don’t have a boarding pass, you must leave the airport until it re-opens at 4:00 AM.

 • Don’t Seclude Yourself.
-If you are travelling alone, we recommend that you sleep near other travellers or close to security.
+If you’re travelling alone, we recommend you stay near other travellers or close to security.
+This will help you feel more secure and deter potential thieves.

 Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds, waking people up as travellers begin to arrive for morning flights.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review